SnowSzn/rgss-script-editor/README.md

       - You can reveal a script section on the operating system file explorer
     - Editor Mode.
       - There are two editor modes available, you can switch freely between them:
-        - Merge Mode: Merges any supported section with the section in which they are dropped.
+        - **Merge Mode**: Merges any supported section with the section in which they are dropped (default)
-        - Move Mode: Moves the selected sections to the next position of the section where they are dropped inside the same parent section.
+        - **Move Mode**: Moves the selected sections to the next position of the section where they are dropped inside the same parent section.
 - **Game Exception Processing**
   - This extension can process the exception that killed the game in the last test game session.
   - The extension backtrace will be shown in a markdown file besides the active editor.